inancgumus/learngo/ROADMAP-EXPERIENCED.md

     `go mod init [module-name]`

-Afterward, while in this directory, Go will assume that it's like you're under your own GOPATH.
+Afterward, while in this directory, Go assumes that it's like you're under your GOPATH.
 However, you'll be under your module's directory.
 You can create as many modules as you want.
-But, keep it simple and use only one module for now.
+However, keep it simple and use only one module for now.

 ### EXAMPLE:

 1. Let's say that my module directory is under: `~/Desktop/go`
-2. And, my github.com username is: `inancgumus`
+2. Also, my github.com username is: `inancgumus`
-3. And, I've a program called: `hello`
+3. And, I have a program called: `hello`
 4. So, I put my hello program under: `~/Desktop/go/hello`
 5. Then, while under `~/Desktop/go` I would call mod init like this:

     `go mod init github.com/inancgumus`

-6. So, if I want to build my program, I will go into `~/Desktop/go/hello`
+6. So, if I want to build my program, Go into `~/Desktop/go/hello`
-7. And, I can use usual go build and go run commands there.
+7. Moreover, I can use usual go build and go run commands there.
 8. By doing so, I've created a single module for all my projects.
 As I've said, you can also create separate modules for each of your projects, like this:

     `go mod init github.com/inancgumus/hello`